FRC-1721/marketing-material/docs/uniforms/roles.rst

    The Business Lead is responsible for all things financial, especially securing grants and funding, organizing sponsorship packets, maintaining sponsor relationships, and assisting in ordering and spending.
    They frequently work alongside the Lead of Outreach but wield a similar position.
+This role is often staffed by the Captain but not always.

 .. figure:: patches/renders/media_lead.png
    :width: 125